ArchieMeng/archiemeng.github.io/content/post/build-your-own-deb-repo-with-github/index.md

 - Build `.deb` packages.

-- Add packages to the repository:
+- Add packages to the repository.
+Choose one from the following two methods according to your case.

     - Use `.changes` files: